 Not sharing food, drinks, cups and utensils

-If you or your child is experiencing symptoms of COVID-19, has tested positive for COVID19 or has been directly exposed to someone diagnosed to COVID19:
+If your child has tested positive for COVID19 or has been directly exposed to someone diagnosed to COVID19:

 The Intersection of Health and Education

 School-based health care revolutionizes the way children and adolescents access health care services!